In my search for an optimal 400-450-engined travel bike that isn’t a CCM450 I remembered the Honda CB400 SS grey imports I’d seen on ebay.

 I was once deliberating over a back-to-basics 400 overlander when it transpired that manufacturers in China might do the job for me, producing adventure-styled bikes but with full equipment.

 ‘WK‘ is the UK brand of the Chinese CFMoto marque – one of the bigger players in the bike game which gets sold as ‘CFMoto’ in other western markets.
-They were unusual in being one of the few Chinese bike makers to produce a ‘big’ 650 road bike which, bodywork aside, looks based on a Kawasaki ER-6/Versys. but that bike no longer features on WK’s website; a 400cc version seems to have replaced it.
+They were unusual in briefly being one of the few Chinese bike makers to produce a ‘big’ 650 road bike which, bodywork aside, looked based on a Kawasaki ER-6/Versys.
+But neither that bike, nor anything over 125cc, still features on WK’s website.

 SWM produced the Italian-designed 440cc retros shown above, all based on a different engine to the XY400 used by Mash/WK.
 It’s described as a 435cc; 6-speed, SOHC air-cooled wet sump with no kick.
-It seems unlikely that SWM will produce an adventure model as that clearly didn’t work for Mash or WK.
-At this capacity it seems there’s much more demand for retro-styled bikes for younger riders.
+These early models were sold off then restyled, and it’s unlikely that SWM will produce an adventure model as that clearly didn’t work for Mash or WK.
+In this capacity there’s much more demand for retro-styled machines.

 Above left, the SWM Silver Vase 440.
 Conceived at the end of BMWs involvement with Husky, some of its iterations faintly recall the Husky 650-based Baja concept bike (right) that was seen a year or two earlier.
 But by 2019, when Overland Magazine and MCN tested them, the 440s were being heavily discounted and maybe even discontinued in the UK.